anon-blue/anon.blue/README.txt

 ckets!?
                                             Ah ok, Lord             You should..
 ....
-Want to be surprised by destriuction
+Want to be jjiprised by destriuction

                                           because it's always the same
                      how can you say that?